sage-code/maj/alphabet.md

 Maj words have a constant accent.
 Usually the first vowel in a word is a bit stronger then the other vowels.
 This can be changed if the vowel has an accent over it.
 In this case only one vowel can have an accent.
 It becomes a bit stronger than the normal tone.

 * Grave accent can be used to stress a letter: {à è ì ò ù};
-* Letter "ə" can not have an accent. @
+* Letter "h" is read "ə" after a consonant but it can not have an accent.

 ## Consonants

-Maj is using 20 consonants:
+Maj is using 19 consonants:

 method   | bilabial| labio dental | alveolar | valar | post alveolar | glottal
 ---------|---------|--------------|----------|-------|---------------|----------